Frequently Asked Questions

 Will You Help Me On A Limited-Representation Basis?

-California law allows a lawyer to represent clients on a limited-representation basis, meaning that the lawyer provides a well-defined scope of services in a matter to a client who is otherwise representing himself or herself in court.
-We offer limited-representation services to our individual clients in certain circumstances, and invite you to contact us for further information.
+California law lets a lawyer represent clients on a limited-representation basis, meaning that the lawyer provides a well-defined scope of services in a matter to a client who is otherwise representing himself or herself in court.
+In certain circumstances, we offer limited-representation services to our individual clients.
+Please note that limited representation in court is not available to corporations, limited liability companies, and most trustees of a trust.

 Do You Accept Contingency Cases?

 While we strive to find a fee arrangement that is fair and affordable to our clients, it is rare for us to take cases on a 100% contingency basis.
-We have occasionally accepted cases on a “blended rate” basis, however, where we bill a reduced hourly fee and receive a percentage of the case that is less than a typical contingency rate.
+We have occasionally accepted cases on a “blended rate” basis, however, where we bill a reduced hourly fee and receive a percentage of the settlement or judgment that is less than what a lawyer would receive in a typical contingency rate.
 Each case is evaluated on its merits.

 Will You Work On A Flat-Fee Basis?